jiwidi/dotfiles/README.md

 And then manually inspect/revert them.

-## macOS defaults
+## macOS extras

-You use it by running:
+Install default values for settings by running:

 ```console
 ~/.dotfiles/macos/set-defaults.sh
 ```

 And logging out and in again or restart.

+Python env setup:

+Install https://github.com/conda-forge/miniforge and set it on fish with `conda init fish`

 ## Themes and fonts being used